John Mann, Baron Mann: Operation Midland

 In December 2014, Mann gave a dossier, compiled by him and containing child sexual abuse allegations against 22 high-profile individuals, to the Metropolitan Police, which as part of Operation Midland was pursuing investigations into homicide and child abuse allegedly committed some decades previously at the Dolphin Square apartment building in Pimlico, London.
-Mann said that he had made a detailed examination of hundreds of pieces of evidence from members of the public and that he believed some of the twelve former ministers named were "definitely child abusers".
+Mann said that he had made a detailed examination of hundreds of pieces of evidence from members of the public and that he believed some of the twelve former UK government ministers named were "definitely child abusers".
 He said that evidence against half of those on the list was "very compelling" and that some could "definitely be prosecuted".
 Operation Midland was closed in 2016 when the allegations were found to be false.

 Stance on antisemitism

-Mann has described antisemitism as "the worst of racisms", and chaired the All-Party Parliamentary Group against Antisemitism during 2004–2019.
+Mann has described antisemitism as "the worst of racisms", and chaired the All-Party Parliamentary Group Against Antisemitism during 2004–2019.
 In May 2009, Mann received the American Jewish Committee's Jan Karski Award in recognition of his commitment to fighting antisemitism in all of its forms.

 On 28 April 2016, Mann confronted Ken Livingstone in a public stairwell in front of a news camera crew, calling him a "Nazi apologist" and a "fucking disgrace" over Livingstone's remarks in a radio interview that Adolf Hitler, on coming to power, supported Jewish emigration to Palestine.
 Labour's chief whip, Rosie Winterton, told Mann it was "completely inappropriate for Labour members of Parliament to be involved in very public rows on the television".

 Mann wrote in The Jewish Chronicle in early May 2016: "If Labour cannot combat racism then we are nothing – and racism always includes antisemitism.
 If we cannot do that now, then we have no reason to exist".
-In June 2017, he criticised Corbyn as "a man who claims he's dedicated his entire life to racism" but was "not prepared to make a speech exclusively, explicitly, just on antisemitism".
+In June 2017, he criticised Corbyn as "a man who claims he's dedicated his entire life to racism"(sic) but was "not prepared to make a speech exclusively, explicitly, just on antisemitism".
 In September 2019, upon his announcement that he was leaving the Commons, Mann said he would "never forgive" Corbyn, believing he had allowed the party to be "hijacked" by antisemitic bigots.

 In July 2019, Prime Minister Theresa May appointed Mann as a government advisor on antisemitism.
-In September 2019, Mann announced that he was taking up a full-time role as the government's antisemitism tsar.
+In September 2019, Mann announced that he was taking up a full-time role as the government's antisemitism advisor.